Skip to content

 What are the limited tort exceptions in PA?

-You keep full rights even on limited tort if the at-fault driver was DUI-convicted, driving a vehicle registered out of state, or in a commercial vehicle, among others.
+You keep full rights even on limited tort when the at-fault driver is DUI-convicted (or takes ARD), is uninsured, or is driving a vehicle registered out of state — and when you are injured as an occupant of a non-private-passenger vehicle (a bus, taxi, or commercial truck, for example).
 The exceptions are real but narrower than many drivers assume.

 Can I switch from limited tort to full tort?